tusen-ai/naive-ui/src/qr-code/demos/enUS/index.demo-entry.md

 # QR Code

 It is always only valid for a short time.
+Available since `2.36.0`.

 ## Demos